Worthington-Robotics/2018JavaRobot/README.md

 This is the container for all Java programming
 ---
-Subsystem branches have been locked for archival purposes only.
+Subsystem & Autobranches have been removed.
 **General test should now be used for corrections.**
+Motion_Profiling_Test should now be used for further development of the robot autonomous.

-Each autonomous will get its own branch in the following days.
+~~Each autonomous will get its own branch in the following days.~~

 ~~Each substem will have its own branch~~